 The compressor supplies air to the airbags.
-The compressor on the Mark VIII is the biggest and most powerful in the Lincoln line.
-It is mounted in the RF fender-well.
+The Lincoln Mark VIII air suspension compressor is the biggest and most powerful in the Lincoln line.
+It is mounted in the RF fenderwell.
 It has 4 air lines coming out of the dryer which go to each solenoid on each airbag.
 It does not matter which line goes into each hole in the dryer.
-You may find that the lines are molded and one line may fit better when it's inserted in a certain hole, but it won't make any difference when adding or removing air from the system.
+You may find that the lines are molded and one line may fit better when its inserted in a certain hole, but it won't make any difference when adding or removing air from the system.

 Since the compressor draws allot of amps, it is powered by a separate relay.
-On the earlier Mark VIII's, the relay can be found on the same black metal frame the air suspension compressor is mounted in.
-This relay is a solid state relay and is very tricky to test
+On the earlier Mark VIII's, the relay can be found on the same black metal frame the compressor is mounted in.
+This relay is a solid state relay and is very tricky to test.

-WHAT USUALLY GOES WRONG?
-Early in the stages of a leak, the airbags will only leak while being driven.
-Remember that the system is all automatic, so if there is a leak, you probably won't realize theres even a problem until one of two things happen:
+Early in the stages of a leak, the Lincoln Mark VIII airbag will only leak while being driven.
+Remember that the system is all automatic, so if there is a leak, you probably won't realize there's even a problem until one of two things happen:

 #1 The leak gets so bad that its leaking more air out than the compressor can put back in.

-#2 The suspension compressor is damaged and can't keep up with the load.
+#2 The compressor is damaged and can't keep up with the load.

 In time, the moisture absorbing gel beads in the dryer lose their ability to remove the moisture from the incoming air.
 Moisture is then able to make its way back to the rest of the system.
-Turning every low lying area into a moisture reservoir.
+Turning every low-lying area into a moisture reservoir.

 The dryer also turns into a reservoir for water.
 In other words, when the compressor vents, moisture will be blown back through the compressor.
 This is very hard on a part that was designed to be operated dry.
 These problems include, but are not limited too: